AmineElHablani/AiMine-A-C-Library-for-Building-AI-Models-from-Scratch-/README.md

 # AiMine-A-C-Library-for-Building-AI-Models-from-Scratch-

-AiMine is a C library for creating AI models from scratch.
-It offers functions for CSV reading, data manipulation, mathematical operations, scaling, shuffling, splitting, and flexible neural network algorithm (ANN) akin to PyTorch and TensorFlow.
+Welcome to **AiMine**—your go-to C library for building artificial intelligence models from scratch.
+AiMine seamlessly combines powerful data manipulation, mathematical functions, and cutting-edge neural network algorithms in a single, flexible library.